streamlit/docs/content/develop/tutorials/databases/tidb.md

 ![Cluster overview](/images/databases/tidb-3.png)

 Then click **Connect** to easily get the connection arguments to access the cluster.
-On the popup, click **Generate password** to set the password.
+On the popup, click **Generate Password** to set the password.

 ![Get connection arguments](/images/databases/tidb-4.png)